Apply for a Student route (formerly tier 4) visa

 Checklist for bank statements

-More information on the financial requirements for your visa can be found in the UK Visas and Immigration Tier 4 policy guidance.
+More information on the financial requirements for your visa can be found in the UK Visas and Immigration Student route visa policy guidance.

 Original copies of your qualifications